lixpaulian/stm32f7-uart/README.md

 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus
 * https://github.com/micro-os-plus/eclipse-demo-projects/tree/master/f746gdiscovery-blinky-micro-os-plus/cube-mx which details how to integrate the CubeMX generated code into a uOS++ based project.

-If you use CubeMX to initialize the UART(s), you have two choices: either you let the CubeMX generated the code to initialize the uart handle (as well as the UART itself) at startup, or you provide your own function to initialize only the uart handle, while the UART itself will be initialized by the driver.
+If you use CubeMX to initialize the UART(s), you have two choices: either you let the CubeMX generated code to initialize the uart handle (as well as the UART itself) at startup, or you provide your own function to initialize only the uart handle, while the UART itself will be initialized by the driver.
 In the first case, you have to define the `UART_INITED_BY_CUBE_MX` symbol to `true` (by default it is set to `false`).
 The second solution is the preferred one.
 An example is given below, see the `USER CODE BEGIN 2` section  (from the CubeMX `main.c` generated file):

 ```c
 int main(void)